markmarijnissen/stockticker/README.md

 Brunch can also watch your files and run a local server, which means LiveScript, Jade and LESS get continuously compiled, concatenated and minified, and you only have to refresh the browser to view the app.

 All these tools run on [Node.js](http://nodejs.org/)

+I assume you already have knowledge of the MVC design pattern, HTML, CSS and JavaScript.
+For a deeper understanding, I refer you to the documentation of [Spine.js](http://spinejs.com/docs), [Mocha](http://visionmedia.github.com/mocha/), [Brunch](http://www.brunch.io), [Jade](https://github.com/visionmedia/jade#readme), [LiveScript](http://gkz.github.com/LiveScript/) and [LESS](http://www.lesscss.org) if want to learn more.

+What follows is an short walktrough on how this app is build.

 Step 0.
 Installation
 --------------------